-When your model cannot be printed or milled directly by a machine, for example it is too big (a building) or it requires manual assembly after the pieces are ready, you will usually need to explain to another person how to do that.
-In technical fields (engineering, architecture, etc), this is usually done with drawings, that are handed over to the person responsible for assembling the final product, that will explain how to do it.
+When your model cannot be printed or milled directly by a machine, for example it is too big (a building) or it requires manual assembly after the pieces are ready, you will usually need to explain to another person how things fit together.
+In technical fields (engineering, architecture, etc), this is usually done with drawings, that are handed over to someone else explaining the designer's vision.

 Typical examples are Ikea instructions, architectural drawings or blueprints.
-These drawings usually contain not only the drawing itself, but also many annotations, such as texts, dimensions, numbers, symbols that will help other people to understand what needs to be done and how.
+These drawings usually contain not only the drawing itself, but also many annotations, such as texts, dimensions, numbers, symbols that will help others to understand what needs to be done and how.

 In FreeCAD, the workbench responsible for making such drawings is the Drawing Workbench.

-The Drawing Workbench allows you to create sheets, which can be blank or use a pre-made template to already have a series of items on the sheet, such as borders and title.
+The Drawing Workbench allows you to create sheets, which can be blank or use a pre-made template containing pre-drawn items on the sheet, such as borders and title block.
 On these sheets, you can then place views of the 3D objects you modeled previously, and configure how these views must appear on the sheet.
 Finally, thanks to an addon called Drawing Dimensioning Workbench, you can also place all kinds of annotations on the sheet, such as dimensions, texts, and other usual symbols commonly used in technical drawings.